anvetsu/reo/docs/recip.md

 ; 5
 ```

-Accessing an element by index in a normal list:
+Accessing an element by index in a vector:

 ```rust
 ? xs(3)